 ESPs are quite efficient in tackling particulates matter as the industrial statistics show close to 100% removal of Particulate Matter.
 For a study on engines running on HFO, collection efficiencies ranged from 60% to 80% for black carbon (BC) and PM between 40 nm and 700 nm.

 An ESP does not create any exhaust gas flow backpressure.

 The electrode collection plates are automatically cleaned to ensure the working efficiency of ESP.
 It also has a dedicated outlet and collection system to provide that the collected particulate matter doesn’t get discharged with treated air.

-An ESP applies energy only to the particulate matter being collected, not to the flowing medium, and therefore is very efficient with minimal consumption of energy (in range of 5 kW per MW of engine power- that’s around the same consumption as five hair dryers!)
+An ESP applies energy only to the particulate matter being collected, not to the flowing medium, and therefore is very efficient with minimal consumption of energy (in the range of 5 kW per MW of engine power- that’s around the same consumption as five hairdryers!)

-SOx Scrubbers for marine vessels limits the sulphur content in exhaust gases while electrostatic precipitators can be used to eliminate the particulate matter and black carbon.
-ESPs are quite an effective way to treat the particulate matters efficiently without putting much burden on the on-voyage operations.
+SOx Scrubbers for marine vessels limit the sulphur content in exhaust gases while electrostatic precipitators can be used to eliminate the particulate matter and black carbon.
+ESPs are quite an effective way to treat particulate matters efficiently without putting much burden on the on-voyage operations.

 However, traditional ESPs are bulky and so far, there has been limited deployment for marine applications.
-In combination with the scrubber system, the ESP can be built as more compact unit and the scrubber, acting as dust pre-filter, will further contribute in achieving very low PM and BC emissions in a feasible way, without excessive additional cost to ship owners and operators.
+In combination with the scrubber system, the ESP can be built as a more compact unit and the exhaust scrubber, acting as a dust pre-filter, will further contribute to achieving very low PM and BC emissions in a feasible way, without excessive additional cost to ship owners and operators.
 More research needs to be done to further improve and fully utilize this innovative piece of technology.

 If you would like more information about our scrubber technology or would like to request a quotation, please contact us at email@example.com